timwco/talks/Angular/angular.md

 ## History & Future

 - Originally created in 2010 by Misko Hevery and Adam Abrons, now run by the Google team.
-- Google’s Vision for what a browser would be like if if was built from the ground up.
 - Everything should be a component - see Angular v2.0

 ---